GoogleCloudPlatform/ramble/lib/ramble/docs/configuration_files.rst

     - 'path/to/repo'

-.. _spack-config:
+.. _software-config:

 --------------
-Spack Section:
+Software Section:
 --------------

-The spack config section is used to define package definitions, and software environments created from those packages.
+The software config section is used to define package definitions, and software environments created from those packages.
 Its format is as follows:

 .. code-block:: yaml

-    spack:
+    software:
       [variables: {}]
       packages:
         <package_name>: